 Arne Slot asks fans to support Trent Alexander-Arnold at trophy presentation

-The defender’s expected move to Real Madrid this summer has been welcomed by some Liverpool supporters.
+The defender’s expected move to Real Madrid this summer has aggravated some Liverpool supporters

 Liverpool head coach Arne Slot has called on fans to put their grievances over Trent Alexander-Arnold’s departure to one side for the Premier League champions’ coronation.